Sagesse SC (basketball): History

 Al-Hikma in classical Arabic, El-Hekmeh in Lebanese dialect stands for "wisdom", thus also the French alternative name of the club, Sagesse (meaning wisdom in French).

 The historical Hekmeh club was founded in Beirut in 1943 under the patronage of father Boulos Kik, supported by Mgr.
 Jean Maroun, with affiliation to the Collège de la Sagesse of the Maronite Catholic Church, an educational institution in Lebanon and the East since 1875, despite the affiliation with the Sagesse College, the club has its own independent administration.

 The basketball program was founded in 1992, when the club was headed and financed by media tycoon also widely dubbed as the Godfather of Lebanese basketball, president Antoine Choueiri, he was elected president following the passing of president Henri El Asmar.

 Choueiri wanted a team that will achieve success and popularity in a bid to change Lebanese sports history and unite Lebanese behind a successful team that will represent Lebanon and Lebanese basketball in every possible competition on a national and international level.

-After the Choueiri takeover in 1992 Hekmeh/Sagesse included on its roster some of the most impactful players including Lebanese national basketball team legends who formed one of the most successful partnerships in Asia at the time, Elie Mechantaf and Fadi El Khatib, African stars Assane N'diaye and Mohammed Acha, and other foreigners that at the time were among the elite of foreign basketball players in the East, being top ex-NBA players, FIBA Continental and World Cup participants, a high level of players that was never seen before in the Lebanese league, and under the management of the most decorated national basketball coach Ghassan Sarkis, a dream team was born taking Lebanese basketball, sports in Lebanon, and Lebanon to new heights, achieving the goals that were set by Choueiri.
+In 1992, Hekmeh/Sagesse included Lebanese national basketball team players who formed one of the most successful partnerships in Asia at the time, on its roster.
+Elie Mechantaf and Fadi El Khatib, Boulos Bchara Elie Fawaz African stars Assane N'diaye and Mohammed Acha, and other foreigners, being top ex-NBA players, FIBA Continental and World Cup participants.
+They were managed by the national basketball coach Ghassan Sarkis.

 Sagesse became one of the most successful basketball clubs in Lebanon, the MENA region and Asia with 8 Lebanese Basketball League Championships, 7 Lebanese Basketball Cups, 2 Arab Club Basketball Championships, and 3 FIBA Asia Champions Cup titles.

 Hekmeh made history by being the first Lebanese club to win the Arab Club Basketball Championship and the first Lebanese and first Arab club to win the FIBA Asia Champions Cup.